BaumannA/JavaDrawing/README.md

 # Java-Drawing

-This program is a very simple drawing program
+This program is a very simple drawing program.

+Right now this is a work in progress.

-I am somewhat new to the Java language and any help or suggestions from more experienced programmers would be helpful
+I am somewhat new to the Java language and any help or suggestions from more experienced programmers would be helpful.

-This program is made to create shapes on processing (as of right now only rectangles can be made)
+This program is made to create shapes on processing (as of right now only rectangles can be made).

 Thank You,
 BaumannA